TrialsNest

 How to track patient recruitment across locations

-A practical guide for tracking patient recruitment across site locations with shared statuses, local ownership, source quality, stale-lead review, records readiness, and sponsor reporting.
+A guide to tracking patient recruitment across locations with shared statuses, local ownership, source quality, blockers, and sponsor reporting.

 Tracking patient recruitment across locations requires shared definitions and local accountability.
 The goal is to compare movement by site, source, blocker, owner, and next action without flattening the context each coordinator needs to work the queue.